 svelte:head tag.
 You can see this in lines

-plaintext, later, this is not needed.
-The figure below shows how your finished meta will look in dev
+as plaintext, later, this is not needed.
+The figure below shows how your finished meta will look

 Although we add the meta markup to the question component here, you may want to refactor so that all the SEO markup is included in a single script tag for each page.
 This will depend on the scale and complexity of your site.
 Keen to hear your philosophy on the ideal structure for different use cases.